-So, the massage is good not only for boosting the milk supply but also for your health.
-To achieve optimal results, massage your breasts every day with firm circular movements without causing pain in the area.
+So, the massage is good not only for boosting your milk supply, but also for your health.
+To achieve optimal results in increasing your milk supply, massage your breasts every day with firm circular movements without causing pain in the area.

 #14.
 Use breast compressions